 Tactics and strategies to weather the storm

-The author of the CPA Trendlines article also cites the specific tactics mentioned by one firm who had succeeded during the recession:
+Marc Rosenberg, CPA and a management consultant to CPA firms, has written about the specific tactics mentioned by one firm who had succeeded during the recession:

 - Be sure to reward strong employees

 - More soft skills training (#7 in our Accounting Industry Trends)

 - More partner accountability